 (5 Cal.
-Code Regs. §§ 430, 432)
+Code Regs. §§ 430, 432, 16023.)

-11.11 Mandatory Interim Records
+11.12 Mandatory Interim Records

 Mandatory Interim Records are those records which schools are required to compile and maintain for stipulated periods of time and are then destroyed as per California statute or regulation.
-These records must be forwarded to all California schools and may be forwarded to other schools.
 Such records include: